What is Buy Social?

 What is a Broker?

-A broker is a training/employability organisation which works with people who are eligible for Buy Social recruitment opportunities and which may be willing to work with a contractor to help them meet their Buy Social requirements.
+A broker is a training/employability/community organisation which works with people who are eligible for Buy Social opportunities.
+These people may be looking for employment, work placement opportunities or employment support and the organisation may be open to receiving professional support from Contractors.
+Brokers can set up introductions for Contractors, help with supporting their clients and are often willing to work with a contractor to help them meet their Buy Social requirements.

 Who is a New Entrant Trainee?

 A New Entrant Trainee is one of the following:

 - a person that is leaving or has, within the last 12 months, left an educational establishment or a training provider (including paid student work placements)

 - a person aged under 25 that has been unemployed for more than 26 weeks and is seeking employment